 The Hypa-Lite’s shoulder pad is 14 inches long and 3.25 inches wide.
 Moreover, its low-density foam feature makes it comfortable to wear over your shoulder.
 In addition, the Hypa-Lite’s main trademark is its durability.
 With swivels tested to over 500 pounds, this guy could carry heavy shotguns.
 I tried wearing the Hypa-Lite with my Winchester attached and sure enough, the sling didn’t break.
 The sling also provides two extra shell loops and a spare call storage pocket.
 This is one attribute that many customers said they liked with this sling.

 Although it has superb features, the Hypa-Lite also has its weakness.
 For instance, the screw makes the sling feel flimsy when worn.
 Besides that, I see no other issue with the Hypa-Lite.
 Overall, it delivers the style and capacity required to carry your shotgun wherever you go.

 - Affordable price of $34.99

 - Strong resistance to external elements like extreme temperatures

 - Swivels allow heavy gun carry

 Our Ultimate Shotgun Sling Pick

-In terms of budget, I recommend the Blackhawk Black Shotgun Sling.
-Its low price equates to its high durability and extra shotgun shell storage.
+In terms of budget and quality, I recommend the GGD Tactical 2 Point Gun Sling.
+Its low price and durability makes this our top pick.
 Meanwhile, the Vickers Combat is your strongest candidate for an all-rounder sling.
 Its waterproof and extra storage capacities make it a wonderful sling in the field.
 Which tactical shotgun sling do you think is the best?
 Let me know in the comments section below!